Yes, as long as your caterer allows it. However the caterer must serve all alcohol.

 Yes—we have several large furnaces that will keep you warm!

-Yes, you can have a fire in any of the four fireplaces on the first floor as long as the temperature outside is below 40 degrees.
+Yes, you can have a fire in any of the two fireplaces on the first floor as long as the temperature outside is below 40 degrees.
 (In warmer weather, the chimneys won’t draw the smoke out of the building properly.)
 Only Cloisters’ staff can build and tend the fires.

 We do not have air conditioning.
 However, the hill-top location, countless shady trees, and thick stone walls work to keep The Cloisters remarkably cool in hot weather.
 In addition, we have several large, industrial strength fans to keep you and your guests comfortable.

 In the past we have not found the portable a/c units to be very effective, for a variety of reasons.
 If you want to try, feel free; some of the rental companies have them.
 If you want to do something more extensive than a couple small, portable units, you must have the a/c vendor meet with The Cloisters’ caretaker.
 An additional fee may be imposed as well as the possible need for a generator if extra power is required.
 For additional details, please check with The Cloisters’ staff to discuss this option further.

 The Cloisters is a historic site owned by Baltimore City.
 As a result, we abide by the same laws that govern other city-owned properties.
 Therefore, there is absolutely no smoking inside the building.
 Outdoors, smoking is allowed under the portico to the east of the main entrance.
 We ask that you properly dispose of cigarette butts and cigar stubs in the receptacles provided.
 Smoking is prohibited elsewhere on the grounds.